GeekoIsaGeek/cite-it-front/README.md

 # Epic Movie Quotes

 This is a client-side app for "Epic Movie Quotes" project.
 The app consists of couple of modals and 4 main pages including: Home, News Feed, Movies, and Edit Profile.
 Modals and several other UI components of the app are animated.
+App design is mobile friendly.
+As for static texts, they can be shown in Georgian and English languages.

 ### Table of Contents